anoma/taiga/book/src/exec.md

 Partial transactions can be created by solvers who match intents and create transactions, and by users who spend their notes as a part of creating an intent.

+Note: as an object, partial transactions are immutable
 Note: roles, other users that can create ptx)

 In the initial partial transaction the user spends the assets they were willing to spend as a part of the intent and outputs an **intent token note**.

+To Do: add a diagram

 #### Intent tokens